givo/nested-crud/README.md

         return this;
     }

-    // no need to implement ICrudItem.read() is logical, intended for single tones public async read(): Promise<any>{
+    // no need to implement ICrudItem.read(), the function is logical, intended for single tones public async read(): Promise<any>{

     }